turingschool/backend-curriculum-site/module1/lessons/testing_in_a_project.markdown

 Does the test make sense?
 How could I improve this test?
-What are some tests I could add to build on this test and make the method more robust?
+What are some assertions or tests I could add to build on this test to make my method more robust?

 ## Recap
-*
+* How does testing help problem-solving?
-*
+* What's another way to think about assertion expected & actual values?
-*
+* What's one new technique you learned from your partner or improvement you made to your test suite?